CentralLabFacilities/bonsai/docs/source/general/skills.rst

 void configure(SkillConfigurator)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configure is already called, when loading a statemachine, therefore errors can be handled before execution.
-Here you should handle your exit Tokens and the data get trough the statemachine
+Configure is already called before during load, therefore errors can be handled before execution.

 Actuators and Sensors
 .....................